blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   stop

-The ``stop`` method instructs the a KMD-based coin daemon to shut down.
+The ``stop`` method instructs the coin daemon to shut down.

 The amount of time it takes to shut down the chain will vary depending on the chain's current state.
 Forcefully stopping the chain should be avoided, as it may cause a corruption in the local database.
-In the event of a corrupted database, the user will need to resync their blockchain.
+In the event of a corrupted database, the user will need to ===link=== resync their blockchain.

 Arguments: